 To give you some rough guide lines – an osmosis repair in the Caribbean is likely to take about 3 to 4 months drying period after the bottom has been pealed.
-A 45′ vessel is likely to cost in the region of US$10,000.00.
-We charge US$150.00 per hour.
-The initial assessment will be about 2 hours followed by periodic checks every two to three weeks to monitor the drying.
-The checks will only take about 15 minutes and will probably add a further two hours to the total time.
+A 45′ vessel is likely to cost in the region of US$15,000.00.
+We charge US$225.00 per hour.
+The initial assessment will be about 2 -3 hours followed by periodic checks every two to three weeks to monitor the drying.
+The checks will only take about 30 minutes and will probably add a further three hours to the total time.

 Please review our Survey Contract.
 You can print it and either fax it to us or scan it and email it to us when we have agreed terms and dates etc.